vishwas04/local_tigers/README.md

 # local_tigers
 Its an website which supports Atmanirbhar Bharat

-To run click index.html .
+To run click index.html in folder "local tigers".